sxjczzl/Homebrew-brew/docs/Tips-N'-Tricks.md

 brew unlink <formula>
 ```

-This can be useful if a package can't build against the version of something you have linked into `/usr/local`.
+This can be useful if a package can’t build against the version of something you have linked into `/usr/local`.

 And of course, you can simply `brew link <formula>` again afterwards!